AndrewSalko/kawaii-mobile/www/wp-content/plugins/ad-injection/readme.txt

 1. Upload the ad-injection folder to the '/wp-content/plugins/' directory (or just use the WordPress plugin installer to do it for you).
 The plugin must be in a folder called 'ad-injection'.
 So the main plugin file will be at /wp-content/plugins/ad-injection/ad-injection.php
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure your ads.
 Carefully go through all the sections to setup your ad placements.
-4. Make sure you select the option to say which ad injection mode to use.
-Dynamic features (ad rotation, and referrer/IP ad filtering) will only work with either 1) WP Super Cache/W3 Total Cache/WP Cache or 2) no caching plugin.
-5. Tick the box right at the top to enable your ads.
+4. Tick the box right at the top to enable your ads.
-6. If you are using a caching plugin you may need to clear the cache to see your ads immediately.
+5. If you are using a caching plugin you may need to clear the cache to see your ads immediately.
-7. If something doesn't work as expected turn on debug mode and look for the debug messages in the HTML source.
+6. If something doesn't work as expected turn on debug mode and look for the debug messages in the HTML source.

-**Recommended cache plugin settings**

-* WP Super Cache - 0.9.9.8+ using mod_rewrite mode.
-* W3 Total Cache - Page Cache: 'Disk (basic)' mode.
-* WP Cache - Just turn the caching on.

-Note: If you use a version of WP Super Cache prior to 0.9.9.8  it must be configured in 'Legacy' mode for the dynamic features to work.
-If you use WP Super Cache 0.9.9.8 or above you can use any of the caching modes (mod_rewrite and PHP are faster than legacy).

 = How to uninstall =